 As for the monetization approach, in-app purchases, subscriptions, and ads account for the majority of mobile app earnings.
 In 2023, ad spend is slated to hit $362 billion.

-With that said, we will now go over the mobile app categories with the highest earning opportunities so that you're better aware of mobile app earning potential by category.
+With that said, we will now drill down into the most profitable app categories with the highest earning opportunities so that you're better aware of mobile app earning potential by category.

 5 Most Successful Mobile App Types That Generate Revenue for Businesses